 • Nutmeg- Another great flavor addition in this apple crisp recipe.

-How to Make Apple Crisp with Oats
+How To Make The Best Apple Crisp with Oat Topping

 1. Prep the apples.
 Peel and slice the apples into 1/2″ chunks.